Troubleshooting (Vite)

 npm run release:preflight prints a ✗ |

 Apply the fix: line printed under the ✗ and re-run until the last line is PREFLIGHT: PASS.
-Never submit or tag on a FAIL — the portal enforces the same rules fail-closed. - (skip) lines are informational, not failures. |
+Never submit on a FAIL — the portal enforces the same rules fail-closed. - (skip) lines are informational, not failures. |

 7. Game too big — the size caps, and what to do